egwin95/Cycling-Data/README.md

 #

-_ The follow six step process was followed for this case study_
+_The follow six step process was followed for this case study:_

 ### [Ask](#1- Ask)
 ### [Prepare](#2- Prepare)